la2050/archive/_projects/2016/preserving-las-cultural-diversity.md

   (3) Support and grow entrepreneurial enterprises contributing to neighborhood cultural vibrancy.
 The goal will be to assist these businesses with access to capital, information, larger markets and technical assistance.
+Please explain how you will define and measure success for your project.​: >- LA LISC is seeking to engage stakeholders in a coordinated effort to develop cultural economic strategies.
+It is our hope to inspire the need for neighborhood and historic preservation of culture in demanding economic conditions.
+Success will be evaluated by the following metrics:

+  • 10 participant communities/commercial districts and neighborhoods in the
+  Cultural Economic Development Summit (40-50 participants);

+  • Four project partners implement an iconic cultural economic development idea from among their strategy during the grant period;

+  • Four project partners complete inventory of small businesses that contribute to the cultural economy;

+  • At least 20 businesses receive technical assistance to nurture their growth and development; and

+  • At least 4 businesses receive financial assistance.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/preserving-las-cultural-diversity/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2540983165741-team91.png
 organization_name: Los Angeles LISC